guillaumem-theodo/aws-workout/README.md

 🔥🔥🔥   You are responsible to delete workouts and/or created resources, services or components at the end of the workout.
 Otherwise, AWS will bill you...

 🔥🔥🔥   We highly suggest you creating a budget and alerting in your AWS account.
+Follow this AWS [tutorial](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html)

 ## LET'S START
 ### 🚀 Set up your AWS profile 🚀